-Next, we evaluated the capability of our approach to distinguish different diseases solely based on behavior analysis.
+Next, we evaluated the capability of our approach to distinguish different diseases solely based on behaviour analysis.
 As in the previous paragraph we also trained a linear discriminative classifier to distinguish healthy from impaired sequences.
 On the test data we obtained an accuracy of $88\pm11\%$ for the mice (intact vs. stroke) and $90\pm9\%$ for the humans (healthy vs. hydrocephalus/MS).
-This level of accuracy is significant, since from a clinical point of view it is not trivial to distinguish gait disturbance in MS patients from gait disturbance in patients with hydrocephalus: Depending on the lesion location in the brain and spinal cord the disturbance of gait in MS patients is highly variable.
-The same is true for patients with hydrocephalus: Although normal pressure hydrocephalus (NPH) is characterized by the Hakim's Triad (gait disturbance, urinary dysfunction and/or cognitive dysfunction), these symptoms may vary in severity from undetectable to severe.

-Furthermore, Fig. 3a shows our unsupervised behavior representation $F_\beta$ from Fig. 1b directly mapped onto two dimensions using t-SNE \cite{tsne} for the dataset of mice running on the wheel.
-Without any annotation of impairment during training, the behavior encoding still captures important characteristics to separate healthy from impaired.
+Furthermore, Fig. 3a shows our unsupervised behaviour representation $F_\beta$ from Fig. 1b directly mapped onto two dimensions using t-SNE \cite{tsne} for the dataset of mice running on the wheel.
+Without any annotation of impairment during training, the behaviour encoding still captures important characteristics to separate healthy from impaired.

 Moreover, we studied whether our approach can distinguish different diseases from another (Fig. 3b).
-As beforehand, for the human gait data we employ classifiers on top of our behavior representation.
-Based on gait we train one classifier to recognize patients with MS and another for patients with hydrocephalus.
-The successful separation of the different behaviors by a simple linear classifier is only possible due to the detailed behavior encoding extracted by our approach.
+As beforehand, for the human gait data we employ classifiers on top of our behaviour representation.
+Based on gait we train one classifier to recognise patients with MS and another for patients with hydrocephalus.
+The successful separation of the different behaviours by a simple linear classifier is only possible due to the detailed behaviour encoding extracted by our approach.